Trapped by the drift: Results and discussion

 In the empty space, the ballistic motion is produced by the drift.
 In such a case, under Gaussian white noise driving, the mean square displacement for detrended trajectories reveals the normal diffusion.
 Therefore, the apparent superdiffusion can be discriminated by the subtraction of the average trend.
-In the empty space, the analysis of detrended trajectories is equivalent to the analysis of the variance (1D, see Eq.~(\ref{eq:std1d})) or trace of the covariance matrix (2D, see Eq.~(\ref{eq:std2d})).
+In the empty space, the analysis of detrended trajectories is equivalent to the analysis of variance (1D, see Eq.~(\ref{eq:std1d})) or trace of the covariance matrix (2D, see Eq.~(\ref{eq:std2d})).
 In the crowded environment, the situation becomes more complex, as the presence of obstacles terminates the deterministic motion produced by the constant drift and makes individual trajectories very different.
 Furthermore, Eqs.~(\ref{eq:std1d}) and~(\ref{eq:std2d}) are strongly associated with the ensemble averaging.
-Therefore, in analogy to the time averaged mean square displacement, see Eq.~(\ref{eq:tamd}), it is necessary to develop a way of detrending a single trajectory.
-From the time averaged mean square displacement, see Eq.~(\ref{eq:tamsd-app}), and time averaged mean displacement, see Eq.~(\ref{eq:tamd}), it is possible to calculate the analog of time averaged variance, see Eq.~(\ref{eq:tavariance}).
-Examination of the time averaged variance for a free particle in the absence of drift or under action of constant drift correctly discriminates the type of diffusive part of the motion.
-Moreover, in the driftless case, the analysis of time averaged variance and time averaged mean square displacement in crowded environments, gives the same results, see left columns of Figs.~\ref{fig:tamsd} and~\ref{fig:tavar} showing time averaged dependencies and left columns of Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist} depicting histograms of fitted exponents $\alpha$.
-Comparison of left panels of Figs.~\ref{fig:tamsd} and~\ref{fig:tavar} as well as Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist} shows that the driftless case can be analyzed by inspection of time averaged mean square displacement or time averaged variance because both measures provide consistent results.
+Therefore, in analogy to the time-averaged mean square displacement, see Eq.~(\ref{eq:tamd}), it is necessary to develop a way of detrending a single trajectory.
+From the time-averaged mean square displacement, see Eq.~(\ref{eq:tamsd-app}), and time-averaged mean displacement, see Eq.~(\ref{eq:tamd}), it is possible to calculate the analog of time-averaged variance, see Eq.~(\ref{eq:tavariance}).
+Examination of the time-averaged variance for a free particle in the absence of drift or under the action of constant drift correctly discriminates the type of diffusive part of the motion.
+Moreover, in the driftless case, the analysis of time-averaged variance and time-averaged mean square displacement in crowded environments, gives the same results, see left columns of Figs.~\ref{fig:tamsd} and~\ref{fig:tavar} showing time-averaged dependencies and left columns of Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist} depicting histograms of fitted exponents $\alpha$.
+Comparison of left panels of Figs.~\ref{fig:tamsd} and~\ref{fig:tavar} as well as Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist} shows that the driftless case can be analyzed by inspection of time-averaged mean square displacement or time-averaged variance because both measures provide consistent results.
 The very different situation is observed under the constant drift.
 This time, the individual curves in the right panels of Figs.~\ref{fig:tamsd} and~\ref{fig:tavar} are not so different between the two figures.
-Nevertheless, differences are well visible in histograms of obtained exponents $\alpha$, see right columns of Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist}.
+Nevertheless, the differences are very well visible in the histograms of obtained exponents $\alpha$, see right columns of Figs.~\ref{fig:tamsdalphahist} and~\ref{fig:tavaralphahist}.
 Both histograms show values of the exponent $\alpha$ indicating superdiffusion.
 The overall trend cannot be successfully subtracted, because the presence of obstacles makes deterministic trends transient.
-After a sufficiently long time, a particle hits the fibrinogen and the deterministic motion becomes hindered.
-It makes the whole process of detrending problematic, because it subtracts average trend also from trapped particles inducing spurious movement, what is manifested by multimodality of $p(\alpha)$ densities in the top and middle right panels of Fig.~\ref{fig:tavaralphahist}.
+After a sufficiently long time, the particle hits the fibrinogen and the deterministic motion becomes hindered.
+Moreover, it makes the whole process of detrending problematic, because it subtracts the average trend also from trapped particles inducing spurious movement, what is manifested by the multimodality of $p(\alpha)$ densities in the top and middle right panels of Fig.~\ref{fig:tavaralphahist}.
 With the increasing strength of the drift, the duration of the deterministic motion decreases.
 Therefore, spread of exponents $\alpha$ is produced by the combined action of drift and obstacles.